 There were problems with artist application, such as it was submitted incorrectly, contained broken links, or did not have a link to a portfolio

 What is a featured artist and how can I become one?

 This is a brand-new option we’re bringing to the Artist Lodge.
-For the 2018-2019 Artist Lodge season we will only be having one featured artist a year to test it out and refine the option, but we hope to make it something that we have at each show starting in 2020.
+For the 2019 Artist Lodge season we will be testing out the featured artist spot at our Halloween show, but we hope to make it something that we have at each show starting in 2020.

 The Artist Lodge will not take a commission from the featured artist’s gallery sales, and the artist will be responsible for creating their work, setting up their gallery and table area, hanging all of their work with proper labels, and handling all of their own sales over the course of the night.

 The cost to be a featured artist is $75 and is non-refundable.
 The application can be found under the “Galleries” menu tab.